praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 ```

 ### Stage-08: Push Docker images to DockerHub
-In this stage i  shell command sh to push docker image to docker hub.
-I stored Credentials into Vault and access into jenkins using  vault key.
-You can store DockerHub credentials into jenkins and use as environment variables
+In this stage, I used   the shell command sh to push the docker image to the docker hub.
+I stored Credentials in Vault and accessed them in jenkins using  the Vault key.
+You can store DockerHub credentials in jenkins and use them as environment variables
 1. Define  a stage Docker images push
 1. go to this site https://opensource.triology.de/jenkins/pipeline-syntax/
-1. search for sh:shell script
+1. search for sh: shell script
-1. give your shell command to push docker images to docker hub
+1. give your shell command to push docker images to the docker hub

  ``` sh
 stage ('Docker Build') {